Create meditations without recording during Early Access

 • Write "approximately" instead of "approx."

-You can guide Elora's delivery and pacing using both standard punctuation and the block-level pause controls.
+You can guide Elora's delivery and pacing using both standard punctuation and the line-level pause controls.

 • For Short Pauses (a beat).
 Use a dash () or em dash () to create a brief, natural pause in the middle of a sentence, as if taking a small breath or adding emphasis.